sangeethashankar03/CampusConnect/README.md

 - **Receiving** — recipient unwraps the AES key with their own RSA private key, decrypts the content, and verifies the signature against the sender's public signing key.
 - **Out-of-band verification** — for direct conversations, both users can compute and compare a safety number derived from each other's public keys, to detect a server-side key-substitution attack.
 ---

 ## Security

-CampusConnect is designed under the assumption that the server and database could be read by an attacker (or a curious operator).
-The objective is damage limitation: a compromised server must not expose readable message or file content.

-### Implemented Controls

 - End-to-end RSA-OAEP + AES-256-GCM encryption for direct messages, group chat, and group files
 - RSA-PSS signatures on every message, verified client-side
 - Gmail one-time-code identity verification before account creation